Nangpa La shooting incident

 The Nangpa La shooting incident occurred on 30 September 2006 when a group of unarmed Tibetan refugees attempting to flee Tibet via the Nangpa La pass were fired upon by Chinese border guards.
 The shooting resulted in at least one death and numerous injuries.
 The victims were shot from a distance by border guards as they moved slowly through chest-deep snow.
-Although the Chinese government initially denied the shooting, the death of one of the refugees was captured on film by a Slovenian cameraman who was nearby as part of a climbing expedition.
+Although the Chinese government initially denied the shooting, the death of one of the refugees was captured on film by a Romanian cameraman Sergiu Matei, who was nearby as part of a climbing expedition.
 The video caused expressions of anger from around the world.

 Forty-one members of the Tibetan group reached India, while the other thirty-two living members were taken into custody by Chinese border guards.
 Most of the refugees were later released, although some are still unaccounted for.
 Some of the individuals who were released stated that they suffered torture and forced hard labor during their captivity.

 The incident

 On 30 September 2006, a group of 75 Tibetans, accompanied by two guides, crossed the Chinese border to join the Dalai Lama in exile in Dharamsala, India.
 At approximately 10:30 a.m. local time, Chinese border guards of the People's Armed Police opened fire on the group.
 The gunfire resulted in the death of Kelsang Namtso, a 17-year-old Buddhist nun.
 Kunsang Namgyal, a 23-year-old man, was hit in the leg twice, then taken away by the Chinese border guard.
-Even though the group was not armed, the Chinese initially claimed that their soldiers fired in self-defense.
 Forty-one of the refugees, along with the guides, reached the Tibetan Refugee Transit Center in Kathmandu, Nepal.
 Two weeks later they arrived at their destination in Dharamsala, India.

 Nangpa La Pass is visible from the nearby Cho Oyu mountain and its mountaineering base camps.
 Dozens of foreign mountaineers who were on Cho Oyu witnessed the incident.
 The mountaineers were able to produce numerous images and videos of the incident, including images of Chinese soldiers escorting the survivors through advanced base camp at Cho Oyu and footage of the People's Armed Police personnel shooting the refugees from great distance.
-Sergiu Matei, a cameraman at Pro TV, filmed the incident and broadcast live during the incident on Romanian station Pro FM.
-Matei also helped hide one of the Tibetan refugees for 10 hours before the refugee was able to cross the border into Nepal.
+Sergiu Matei, a Romanian cameraman at Pro TV, filmed the incident and broadcast live during the incident on Romanian station Pro FM.
+Matei later helped hide one of the Tibetan refugees for 10 hours, before the refugee was able to cross the border into Nepal.
+Slovenian climber Pavle Kozjek also took important photos of the incident.